Moorabbin Airport: Facilities

 Moorabbin Airport, one of four in the city, serves the general aviation needs for the south-eastern suburbs of Melbourne.
 It has five intersecting runways, the longest being Runway 17L/35R with a length of 1335 m.
 Usually, two parallel runways are used at the same time.
 The airport also has a control tower.
-The airport is home to the Royal Victorian Aero Club, the Australian National Aviation Museum and several flight training facilities, including a campus of multinational pilot training organization CAE Oxford Aviation Academy.
+The airport is home to the Royal Victorian Aero Club, the Australian National Aviation Museum and several flight training facilities, including a campus of multinational pilot training organisation CAE Oxford Aviation Academy.